decentralized-identity/org/working-group-lifecycle.md

 non-IPR-protected context, it is essential that the group define a scope for the group and itemize both the "in-scope" and "out-of-scope" sections of the charter first.
-To avoid duplication of effort, it is advised to approach existing WG's to confirm there is no conflict on charter.
-One useful input to these meetings could be a review (by one or more parties who report out to the rest of the group) the [charters](https://github.com/decentralized-identity/org/tree/master/Org%20documents/WG%20documents) of DIF's existing WG.
+To avoid duplication of effort, it is advised to approach existing WG's to confirm there is no overlap or conflict between the scopes of bith charters.
+One useful input to these meetings could be a review (by one or more parties who report out to the rest of the group) the [charters](https://github.com/decentralized-identity/org/tree/master/Org%20documents/WG%20documents) of DIF's existing WG, particularly the more adjacent ones.

 3.**Chair Selection**.
-Secondly, the initial participants should "elect" at least two WG Chairs, these chairs should be from seperate organizations with no affiliation (subject to approval by the Steering Committee).
+Secondly, the initial participants should "elect" at least two WG Chairs willing to commit to the work for at least the first year, including initial maintenance if the working group's primary work item will be finished within a year.
+These chairs should be from separate organizations with no explicit or implicit affiliation (subject to approval by the Steering Committee).
 If elections or processes other than election by the current chairs and "soft-consensus" approval by the group are required for electing new chairs later on, these processes should be described in the group's initial Operating addendum.
 Such addenda can be added later, but chairship (and editorship or other roles) can be a consequential decision and it is recommended such decisions be made in advance.

 4.**Approval by Steering Committee**.
 Upon consensus agreement by the founding participants on charter language and initial chairs, the WG Charter can be